-6. GENERAL BACTERIOLOGY LABORATORY.
+- 6. General Bacteriology Laboratory.
 Fall term.
-Credit three hours.
-Prerequisite Chemistry 102 or 106 and Bacteriology 2 or its equivalent.
+Credit two hours.
+Prerequisites, Chemistry 102 or 106 and Bacteriology 2 or its equivalent.
 Not open to undergraduate students in the College of Agriculture.
-Laboratory, M W F 2-4:30.
+Laboratory, M W or T Th 2-4:30.
 Stocking 301.
-Professor H. W. SFELEY and assistants.

-The same as the laboratory part of course 1.
-By special permission this course may be elected by graduate students and advanced students in certain professional courses.
+Professor H. W. Seeley and assistants.
+The same as the laboratory part of Course 1.
+By special permission this course may be elected by graduate students and advanced students in certain professional courses. - 101.
+Dairy and Food Microbiology.

-101. DAIRY BACTERIOLOGY.
 Spring term.
-Credit three hours.
+Credit four hours.
 Prerequisite, Bacteriology 1.
-Lectures, T Th 9.
+Lectures, T Th 8.
 Stocking 119.
-Laboratory, T Th 10-12.
+Laboratory, T Th 9-12.
 Stocking 321.
-Professor NAYLOR and assistant.

-A study of the microorganisms of importance in milk and milk products, with laboratory practice in the use of standard methods for microbiological testing and control of dairy products.
+Professor Naylor and assistant.
+A study of the microorganisms of importance in foods, with laboratory practice in the use of standard methods for microbiological testing and control of food products. - 103.
+Advanced Bacteriology.

-103. ADVANCED BACTERIOLOGY.
 Spring term.
 Credit six hours.
-Prerequisite, course 1 and organic chemistry.
-Lectures and laboratory practice, M W F 2-5:30.
+Laboratory or lecture may be taken separately for reduced credit with permission of instructor.
+Prerequisites, Course 1 and organic chemistry.
+Lectures and laboratory practice, M W 1:40-5.
 Stocking 119.
-Assistant Professor MACDONALD and assistants.
+Assistant Professor MacDonald and assistants.

-A systematic study of certain important groups of bacteria, together with advanced cultural and isolation procedures, and other specialized techniques.

-105. HIGHER BACTERIA AND RELATED MICROORGANISMS.
+A study of the comparative physiological and ecological relationships among the bacteria.
+Such subjects as bacterial anatomy, cell growth, ecology, nutrition, and autotrophy are covered.
+Some of the more complex groups of bacteria such as the iron bacteria, the sulfur bacteria, the lactic acid bacteria, and the photosynthetic bacteria are studied in detail.
+Laboratory emphasis is on techniques for the isolation, cultivation, and rigorous study of these and other groups.

+104. Advanced Microbiology.
 Fall term.
+For upperclassmen and graduate students.
 Credit four hours.
-Prerequisite, course 1.
-Lectures, recitations, and laboratory practice.
-T Th 1:40-5.
-Stocking 119 and 321.
-Professor KNAYSI and assistant.
+Prerequisites, Course 1 and organic chemistry.
+Lectures and laboratory practice, T Th 1:40-5.
+Stocking 119.
+Assistant Professor Zahler and assistant.